ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 > Serialisation is the process of translating a data structure or object state into a format that can be stored (e.g., files or data buffers) or transmitted and reconstructed later.

-Here it means we can translate OCaml data types into S-expressions and then into a more machine readable format.
+Here it means we can translate OCaml data types into S-expressions and then into a more machine-readable format.

 ### Constructing